apapamarkou/appimage-integrator/README.md

 ## Have Fun!

-Enjoy the seamless integration of your AppImage applications!
+Enjoy!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or contribute to the project.

 ## A More "Technical" Description